opensafely-core/job-server/docs/adr/0032-pii-scrub-jobserver-db.md

-# 32. PII scrubbed copy of Job Server database for local development
+# 32. Sanitised copy of Job Server database for local development

 Date: 2025-12-03